 What is CurrencyFair?

-CurrencyFair operates as a digital platform facilitating international money transfers and payments, headquartered in Dublin, Ireland.
-The company aims to provide a more transparent and cost-effective alternative to traditional banking services for individuals and businesses engaging in cross-border transactions.
-By leveraging technology, CurrencyFair seeks to reduce fees and improve exchange rates, thereby enhancing the overall user experience for global remittances and international business payments.
-The company's focus on competitive pricing and user-centric design positions it within the rapidly evolving fintech landscape.
+CurrencyFair operates as a digital platform facilitating international money transfers and payments.
+Headquartered in Dublin, Ireland, the company aims to provide a more transparent and cost-effective alternative to traditional banking services for remittances and international transactions.
+By leveraging technology, CurrencyFair seeks to reduce fees and improve exchange rates for its users, positioning itself as a key player in the competitive fintech landscape.
+The company's focus on user experience and competitive pricing has been central to its development trajectory.

 How much funding has CurrencyFair raised?